eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 *9. ...
 Relying parties shall not refuse the use of pseudonyms, where the identification of the user is not required by Union or national law. ...*

-Additionally, an pseudonyms are mentioned in Article 32 and Annex IV about validation of qualified electronic signatures and certificates.
+Additionally, pseudonyms are mentioned in Article 32 and Annex IV about validation of qualified electronic signatures and certificates.
 Note that the use of pseudonyms in this article is orthogonal to do this topic about pseudonyms used for authentication.

 ### 2.2 [CIR.2024.2979] about Pseudonyms
 [CIR.2024.2979] specifies three main requirements for pseudonyms: